 Table of Contents

-On private projects in Arizona, anyone who furnished “labor, materials, professional services, fixtures, or tools, in the construction, alteration, repair, or improvement of any building, or other structure pursuant to a contract with the owner, or with an agent of the owner” is entitled to file a mechanics lien.
+On private construction projects, anyone who furnished “labor, materials, professional services, fixtures, or tools, in the construction, alteration, repair, or improvement of any building…” is entitled to file a mechanics lien in Arizona.

 This is a fairly broad definition that includes nearly everyone who furnishes to a construction project.
 In reading the definition recognize that you are not required to have a contract with the owner or agent of the owner, but instead, the project itself must simply evolve from a contract with the owner or agent of the owner.
 Typically, of course, these contracts are entered into by general contractors.